gclembo/gclembo/README.md

 Hello, I am Carter Lembo,
-This is my GitHub to show my projects
+This is my GitHub to present my projects and practice programming skills.